IanSeyler/minIP/README.md

 Goals
 --------

-Provide enough of a stack to server a simple static webpage.
+Provide enough of a stack to serve a simple static webpage.

 Usage
 --------